astrojhgu/rt1d/README.rst

 Once this is all done, you should be off to the races.

-The dengo stuff is still pretty unstable, though rt1d/tests/test_chemistry_metals.py should work.
+The dengo-based stuff is still pretty unstable, though rt1d/tests/test_chemistry_metals.py should work.

 Example
 -------